Holly Teeter: Federal judicial service

-On August 3, 2017, President Donald Trump nominated Teeter to serve as a United States District Judge of the United States District Court for the District of Kansas, to the seat vacated by Judge Kathryn Hoefer Vratil, who assumed senior status on April 22, 2014.
+On August 3, 2017, President Donald Trump nominated Teeter to serve as a United States district judge of the United States District Court for the District of Kansas, to the seat vacated by Judge Kathryn H. Vratil, who assumed senior status on April 22, 2014.
 On October 17, 2017, a hearing on her nomination was held before the Senate Judiciary Committee.

 On November 7, 2017, Teeter received a "not qualified" rating from the American Bar Association (ABA).
 The ABA gave Teeter the rating because it believes that one must have 12 years of legal experience to be qualified for the federal bench.
 Teeter had 11 years and 11 months of experience at the time of the rating.
 Democratic U.S. Senator Richard Blumenthal called the ABA's standard "arbitrary", and Teeter's nomination gained bipartisan approval from the Judiciary Committee, which reported her nomination out of committee by a 19–1 vote on November 9, 2017.
 Judicial website The Vetting Room wrote that the ABA's rating was unlikely to impact Teeter's chance at being confirmed, as she has "stellar academic credentials" and has clerked only for judges nominated by Democratic presidents.

 On January 3, 2018, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, Trump announced his intent to renominate Teeter to a federal judgeship.
 On January 8, 2018, her renomination was sent to the Senate.
 On January 18, 2018, her nomination was reported out of committee by a 21–0 vote.
 On August 1, 2018, her nomination was confirmed by voice vote.
 She received her judicial commission on August 3, 2018.